microsoft/vscode-python/CONTRIBUTING.md

 ### Running System Tests

-Note: System tests are those in files with extension `.test.ts` but which are not `.unit.test.ts`.
+Note: System tests are those in files with extension `.test*.ts` but which are not `.unit.test.ts`.

 1. Make sure you have compiled all code (done automatically when using incremental building)
 1. Ensure you have disabled breaking into 'Uncaught Exceptions' when running the Unit Tests